 Subordinate service districts may exist in counties and towns under Minnesota Statutes, Chapter 375B and 365A of the Minnesota Statutes, respectively.
 The districts are portions of a county or town that receive one or more services or an increased level of service(s) that are not provided in the remainder of the county or town (Minnesota Statutes 375B.02 and 365A.02).
-The additional or increased level of service may be financed by a property tax levy imposed on the users of the service within the subordinate service district, by a service charge imposed on the users of the service district (Minnesota Statutes 375B.09 and 365A.08).
-Counties within the subordinate service charge within the subordinate service district (Minnesota Statutes 375B.09 and 365A.08).
+The additional or increased level of service may be financed by a property tax levy imposed on the users of the service within the subordinate service district, by a service charge imposed on the users of the service within the subordinate service district, or by a combination of property tax and service charge within the subordinate service district (Minnesota Statutes 375B.09 and 365A.08).
 Counties within the seven county metropolitan area, as well as St. Louis and Olmsted counties, are not authorized to establish subordinate service districts (Minnesota Statute 375B.03).